 - Return the ground paste to the wok (no need to use any oil this time), add enough warm water and bring your soup to the desired consistency and let the soup boil for about 3-5 minutes on a medium flame.
 If you keep the consistency thick, you will have a nice, creamy soup.
 If you make it watery, it would make a ‘Punjabi Palak Shorba’; take your pick.
 I like mine a little thick b’cos soups are usually my dinner nowadays and I try to get in as much as can to fight those hunger pangs.

 - In the meanwhile, make your croûtons.
 Fry the diced bread pieces in the ghee till they turn golden brown.
-Remove from ghee and drain onto a tissue paper.
+Remove from ghee and drain onto a paper tissue.
 Let it cool for a couple minutes.
-They will turn crunchy once they cool a bit.
+They will turn crunchy once they do.

 - Your soup should be ready by now.
 Add salt and pepper to taste, remove from flame, pour into bowls and serve hot with the crunchy croûtons.
 I served mine with croûton and home-made bread-sticks (which I will post soon).